splatchoot/GPU-rendering-on-Steam-Deck/README.md

 # ***THIS IS EXPERIMENTAL, I AM NOT RESPONSIBLE IF YOUR STEAM DECK BECOMES A SOLAR OVEN AND BLOWS UP***

+use [this file](afterupdate.sh) to skip every step, there's only a few commands in there, feel free to open it up with kate and check everything yourself

 ### First of all, those are the packages you (probably) need:
 Shortened version:
 ```